Gardening in the Northern Neck Canceled/Postponed

 We hope to reschedule the seminar to later this year and will update you as soon as possible.

-Welcome to the Northern Neck Master Gardener (NNMG) web site, your gateway to responsible, science-based gardening information for Lancaster, Northumberland, Richmond and Westmoreland Counties.
+Welcome to the Northern Neck Master Gardener (NNMG) web site, your gateway to responsible, science-based gardening information for Lancaster, Northumberland, Richmond, and Westmoreland Counties.
 We are an organization of volunteers with a common interest in gardening and community service.

 We invite you to attend our programs, visit our teaching gardens, and come to us with your gardening questions.
-You can reach us by email, by visiting or calling Virginia Cooperative Extension offices, and by stopping by our booths at farmers' markets and special events throughout the area.
+You can reach us by email, by visiting or calling Virginia Cooperative Extension offices, and by stopping by our booths at farmers markets and special events throughout the area.

 The Northern Neck Master Gardener Association is a non-profit, tax-exempt organization.
 Annually, we contribute thousands of volunteer hours in the four counties of the Northern Neck.
 In 2017, Northern Neck Master Gardeners contacted more than 19,300 people and contributed 11,857 hours to the community valued at $317,175.
 In addition, the Northern Neck Master Gardeners' Facebook page reached more than 17,000 people.
 Statewide there are more than 4,000 active Master Gardener volunteers serving almost all of Virginia's counties and independent cities.